jayantapy/Hate-Speech-Detection/README.md

 ![image](wordcloud.png)

-* For model building, I created a Pipeline Model to trein all the classification algorithms.The ML Algorithms that were used were *Logistic Regression*, *Support Vector Classifier*,*Random Forest*, and *MultiNomial Naive Bayes*.
+* **For model building, I created a Pipeline Model to trein all the classification algorithms.The ML Algorithms that were used were *Logistic Regression*, *Support Vector Classifier*,*Random Forest*, and *MultiNomial Naive Bayes*.**
+* **All the algorithms performed relatively well, but it was Random Forest algorithm which gave the highest accuracy of 99.7%**.

+<h3> THANK YOU.
+Feel Free to connect if you face any issues </h3>